 What is Self Leadership?

-Self Leadership is when the various parts of us that make up our inner world or psyche, give up the steering wheel of consciousness & control, in the proverbial bus of life, to the True Self, to let it lead us through life wisely and lovingly.
-It is a transformational and healing process we can all learn to help us become who we really are so we can live authentic, rich, healthy & meaningful lives.
+Self Leadership is when the various parts of us that make up our inner world or psyche, give up the steering wheel of consciousness & control, in the proverbial bus of life, to the Authentic Self, to let it lead us within and through life wisely, courageously, and lovingly.
+It is a transformational and healing way of relating to our inner team or cast of parts, a relational process we can all learn to help us become who we truly are so we can live authentic, rich, healthy & meaningful lives.

 Being connected to Self, and being Self-led is when we’re living and leading ourselves from that drop of consciousness.
 It’s what a lot of us have been missing, and seeking, for a long time, perhaps most of our lives.
 (See – Self Discovery & Recovery)